-Error Description and result Unrecovered media error The drive could not read the data on its first attempt, or on any subsequent attempts.
-For logical drives or arrays with redundancy protection (RAID-1, RAID-3 and RAID-5), data is reconstructed, rewritten to the drive, and verified.
-The error is reported to the event log.
-For logical drives or arrays without redundancy protection (RAID-0 and degraded RAID-1, RAID-3, and RAID-5 logical drives), the error is not corrected but is reported to the event log Recovered media error The drive could not read the requested data on its first attempt but succeeded on a subsequent attempt.
+Error Description and result Recovered media error The drive could not read the requested data on its first attempt but succeeded on a subsequent attempt.
 The data is rewritten to the drive and verified.
 The error is reported to the event log.
 Note: Media scan makes three attempts to read the bad blocks.
 Redundancy mismatches Redundancy errors are found.
 The first 10 redundancy mismatches that are found on a logical drive are reported to the event log.
 Note: This error could occur only when the optional redundancy checkbox is enabled, when the media scan feature is enabled, and the logical drive or array is not RAID-0.
 Unfixable error The data could not be read and parity or redundancy information could not be used to regenerate it.
 For example, redundancy information cannot be used to reconstruct data on a degraded logical drive.
 The error is reported to the event log.

-Table 15.
-Errors discovered during a media scan
+Table 14.
+Errors discovered during a media scan (continued)